 - Watching Responding Racial Bias and Microaggressions in Online Environments.

 - Visiting Scaffolded Anti-Racist Resources or Justice in June for ideas about how to continue your work.

 (Aren't entirely sure what it means to be an anti-racist ally?
 Start here.)

-- Participate in the development of your department / sub-unit diversity plan.
+- Participate in the development and implementation of your department / sub-unit diversity plan.